 Our Ratings Tables report ratings of area alarm installers.

 We primarily surveyed Checkbook subscribers, but also invited other randomly selected consumers to provide ratings.
 We asked them to rate companies they had used as “inferior,” “adequate,” or “superior” on various aspects of service, including “doing work properly,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall quality.”
 Our Ratings Tables list all companies that received 10 or more ratings on our surveys, and reports the percent of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.

 As you can see, a few companies were rated “superior” overall by at least 90 percent of their surveyed customers, but others received such favorable ratings from less than 60 percent.

 The main problems reported by customers: systems that don’t work properly, installation-related damage to property, messiness, and slow response to requests for service.
 Some companies’ reps rarely show up for appointments.

 Our Ratings Tables also show counts of complaints we gathered from local Better Business Bureaus (BBBs) for a recent three-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 Are They Experts?

 On the other hand, some companies’ representatives are true experts.
-Many salespeople have personally performed installation work in the past, and some install the alarm systems they plan themselves.
+Many salespeople have personally performed installation work in the past, and some install the alarm systems themselves.
 These representatives take a close look around the house, check inside closets, inspect the basement and other unfinished spaces, and bang on walls.
 They seem to know exactly what the customer wants and what it will take to do the job.